specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 In the [Microsoft 365 admin center](https://admin.microsoft.com), select **Copilot** > **Settings** > **Copilot in Bing, Edge, and Windows**.

-This feature refers to AI-powered **Copilot Chat** and is automatically available to Bing, Microsoft Edge, and Windows users.
-You don't configure this feature in the Microsoft 365 admin center.
+This scenario refers to AI-powered **Copilot Chat** and is automatically available to Bing, Microsoft Edge, and Windows users.
+You don't configure this scenario in the Microsoft 365 admin center.
 But, you should know that Copilot Chat for the web is available to everyone.

 - For **organizations with a Microsoft 365 subscription**, you get **Microsoft 365 Copilot Chat**.
 It gives your users internet-based chat and work-based chat with [enterprise data protection](/copilot/privacy-and-protections).
 Enterprise data protection applies to Copilot Chat prompts and responses when users sign in with a Microsoft Entra account, and is designed for work and education.